 And then on day 2, it would fade a little.
 Day 3, I’d be obsessed with all the foods I couldn’t have or dreading the workout I had to do.
 By the end of the week, I’d be completely off my plan, in a downward spiral of overeating and feeling really, really shameful about it.

-My thinking was never: What’s wrong with dieting?
+My thinking was never: What’s wrong with dieting or restriction?
 It was always: What’s wrong with me?